About

 Statement

 Writer and poet Kathleen Jamie has described looking at nature more deeply as the ‘simplest act of resistance and renewal’.
-This rebellious attention interests Louise Pallister whose work is based on a concentrated and deliberate noticing, a curiosity about other animals and human/animal relationships and the desire to share this.
+This defiant attention interests Louise Pallister whose work is based on a concentrated and deliberate noticing, a curiosity about other animals and human/animal relationships and the desire to share this.